Plant health controls, imports and exports, certification schemes, plant passporting and listed quarantine plant pests.

 Importers must check if a plant or plant product requires phytosanitary certification to be allowed entry into the EU.
 You must register with Defra before you import any controlled plants or plant products.
 These certificates confirm that the goods have been inspected in their country of origin and meet EU standards on the absence of pests and diseases.

 The PHSI provide a range of chargeable services to help you export plants, plant products, fruit and vegetables, seeds, soil or agricultural machinery to countries outside the EU.
 All material must satisfy the plant health requirements of the importing country.
-For advice on these requirements, please contact the PHSI.

 - Grain: certification of consignments